Taito-Code/Realtimely-Docs/docs/03_api-guide/03_useRealtimeUserAction.md

 What this method does is:

-* Create a method `pushUserAction` to send URL, actionId, value, user information (randomly assigned name, avatar, color) to the server.
+* Define a method `pushUserAction` to send URL, actionId, value, user information (randomly assigned name, avatar, color) to the server.
-* If the information of another user corresponding to the same URL is added on the server by WebSocket, it will be acquired.
+* Fetch data by Websocket If the information of another user corresponding to the same URL is added on the server.
-* If a callback function is given to this method, it will be executed when the user information is added.
+* If a callback function is given to this method, it will be executed when the user action is created/updated.
-* Keeps other users' information together in a list
+* Keeps other users' user action together in a list

-This method returns three functions and variables.
+This method returns two functions and a variable.
 * `pushUserAction`
 * `createdUserAction`
 * `userActionList`